Jamming and flocking in the restricted active Potts model: Derivation of hydrodynamic equations

 \section{Derivation of hydrodynamic equations}

-In this section, we will derive the hydrodynamic equation for the $q$-state RAPM.
-In Ref.~\cite{APM-2}, we presented the detail hydrodynamic description of the unrestricted APM and their numerical solutions.
-In RAPM, as we have modified only the rule of hopping dynamics of the particles (keeping the flipping rule unchanged), we present here the derivation of the hydrodynamic equations only for the hopping term.
+In this section, we will derive the hydrodynamic equations for the $q$-state rAPM.
+In Ref.~\cite{APM-2}, we presented the detailed hydrodynamic description of the unrestricted APM and their numerical solutions.
+In the rAPM, as we have modified only the rule of hopping dynamics of the particles (keeping the flipping rule unchanged), we present here the derivation of the hydrodynamic equations only for the hopping term in detail.
 To represent the different hopping restrictions, we introduce a function $f(n_i)$ where $i$ denotes the arrival site.
-The form of this function is $f(\rho) = 1 - \rho$ for ${\rm MPS} = 1$ and $f(\rho) = \exp(-s \rho)$ for the softcore RAPM where $s=2\beta U$.
-Note that we can consider $f(\rho) = 1 - s\rho$ for ${\rm MPS} = 1/s$.
+The form of this function is $f(\rho) = 1 - \ess\rho$ for ${\rm MPS} = 1/\ess$, and $f(\rho) = \exp(-s \rho)$ for the soft-core rAPM where $s=2\beta U$.